SAP/styleguides/clean-abap/CleanABAP.md

 ```

 Asserting too much is an indicator that the method has no clear focus.
-This couples productive and test code in too many places: changing a feature
+This couples production and test code in too many places: changing a feature
 will require rewriting a large number of tests although they are not really involved with the changed feature.
 It also confuses the reader with a large variety of assertions,
 obscuring the one important, distinguishing assertion among them.